Listen to this article.

 Mourning is the external expression of grief.
 It is grief in motion, and it is social in nature.
 This includes outward signs like wearing black, planning and attending a funeral, or externally processing.

 Mourning is how we as loss parents work through our grief.
 Grief and mourning may begin at the moment of diagnosis as you begin to feel the weight of what it means.
-The carrying to term journey is unique in its timeline because your grief begins at diagnosis, alternates between grieving the diagnosis and anticipating the loss, and then shifts into intense grief and mourning following the loss your baby or babies.
+The carrying-to-term journey is unique in its timeline because your grief begins at diagnosis, alternates between grieving the diagnosis and anticipating the loss, and then shifts into intense grief and mourning following the loss of your baby or babies.
 Your bereavement period will likely be longer than you expect or what the world tells you is normal.

 It is not uncommon to find yourself hoping against all odds that the diagnosis is wrong and that your baby or babies will be born perfect.
 You are simply trying to process information that your brain finds impossible to comprehend.
 As parents, we want the best for our children so in the wake of a life-limiting diagnosis, it makes sense to hope that the circumstances might change.
 It is important to not let this hope prevent you from coming to terms with the diagnosis and allowing yourself to grieve and mourn.